How to use a planner as a busy mom.

 What comes next?

-We begin not just forgetting to use our planner, but we wind up avoiding our planner because every time we look at we’re confronted with how far short our actual output comes from the planned output.
+We begin not just forgetting to use our planner, but we wind up avoiding our planner because every time we look at we’re confronted with how far short our actual output comes from the desired output.

 No matter how hard we try to be realistic, we never do get everything checked off.